Skip to Content

 Is Buying an Extended RV Warranty Worth It?

 The answer to whether or not an extended RV warranty is worth the investment is personal for each RV owner.
-We’ve never purchased one ourselves, but that’s because we do a lot of DIY maintenance and repairs and are pretty well “self-insured” in this way.
+We’ve never purchased one ourselves, but that’s because we’ve always done a lot of DIY maintenance and repairs and are pretty well “self-insured” in this way.
 But that’s not the right approach for everyone, and peace of mind can be worth a lot, especially if you’re not particularly handy.

-Now over 16 years old, our RV has of course required various repairs over the years, even after the original warranty expired.
-But we’ve been lucky that we’ve been able to fix so many things ourselves, and those problems we’ve had to take to a shop haven’t broken the bank.
+We had our Newmar motorhome for about two decades, so of course it required various repairs over the years, even after the original warranty expired.
+But we’re lucky that we’ve always been able to fix so many things ourselves, and any problems we’ve needed to take our rigs to a shop for repair haven’t broken the bank.
 The money we’ve saved by having zero premiums or cost for an extended warranty will still be in the bank should we need to pay out of pocket for something we can’t handle ourselves.

 Of course we still need to buy any required parts for DIY repairs, but labor is the most expensive element of almost any repair job.
 Our overall choice, for ourselves, is that we can either be guaranteed to spend money to protect against problems that may never materialize, or only pay IF they actually happen.
 The gamble of course is hoping that there’s never such a major failure that it exceeds all the premiums we’ve avoided paying all these years.